×

 When we asked expats what advice they would give a foreigner before buying a property in Dublin, they said:

 "When buying property in Dublin, it is important to research the area and the property thoroughly.
 Consider the location, the condition of the property, and the potential for future growth.
 It is also important to understand the legal process of buying property in Ireland, including the fees and taxes associated with the purchase.
 It is also important to understand the local market and the current trends in the area.
-Finally, it is important to work with a qualified real estate agent who can help you navigate the process and ensure that you are making a sound investment," remarked one foreigner who made the move to Dublin.
+Finally, it is important to work with a qualified real estate agent who can help you navigate the process and ensure that you are making a sound investment," said one in Dublin.

 Are foreigners allowed to own property in Dublin?